openlawteam/docs/docs/api-client/README.md

 Example

 ```
-GET /templates/version?title=Advisor%20Agreement&pageSize=3&page=1
+GET /templates/version?title=Advisor%20Agreement&pageSize=10&page=1
 ```

 **Response**

-Returns `Promise<Array<Template>>` - a promise which resolves with an array of JSON objects containing information about the retrieved templates.
+Returns a promise which resolves with an array of JSON objects containing information about the retrieved template versions.

 Example